 Fitness & Wellness tips based on Science

 Learning how to take control of your emotions is a tough job.
 It's even tougher for people who have experienced trauma.
-Science suggests that the brain can be re-programmed.
+Some science suggests that the brain can be re-programmed

 Emotions are part of being human, but past trauma can actually create changes in the brain.
 Your brain stores your experiences, and how you respond to them--it's like a blueprint.
 Your state of mind can be filled with faulty programming.
 When this happens your emotional responses may form a pattern.
 These patterns can be destructive.

 Have you heard of the fight or flight response.
 The instant something becomes a threat to you the brain is wired to produce chemical reactions that help the body respond to the threat.
 It could be internal or environmental.
 If the negative experience occurs over time, it can create physical and mental health issues, and create negative energy in our relationships.